robertnathe/Monte_Carlo_Integration/README.md

 # Monte_Carlo
-The Monte Carlo integration algorithm calculates the integral of a function.
+Monte Carlo integration approximates the integral of a function.
 MPI divides the work among multiple processes.